fidlabs/Open-Data-Pathway/README.md

 Or a client can request a virtual meeting with the client(lead SP), data owner and member of the allocator team to review the dataset, confirm ownership (proof of employment, employer signoff, sharing the business license) and validate storage of the data by the client/applicant is approved and a contract with the SP(s) is in place.
 If requested by a client, we will utilize various non-disclosure agreements to collect required information on clients and data-owners while maintaining their privacy.

 Storage Provider (SP) Usage Check
-- Clients of this pathway will have access to an SP Marketplace tool (link soon) and clients are free to work with any SPs from the vetted list.
-- Clients are also free to select their own SPs.
+Clients are free to select their own SPs.
 However, if a client does not intend to use SPs from the vetted SP marketplace, or a vetted Protocol Labs network tool (example: SPADE), then they will be required to provide additional proof of business (KYB) information on the SPs they will use to onboard data, in order to get additional allocations approved.
 Examples of info include: Business license, proof of datacenter address

 Allocation Tranche Schedule to clients:
 - As mentioned above, each application will have the GitHub ID assessed to confirm if they are a new GitHub ID (less than 2 months old) or first time user to the allocator.
 If so they will follow first allocation schedule below: